Normalisation 3: grammar

 genitive forms without the -(e)s marker

-For the reflexes of the stems in -r, we need to enlist principles 3 & 4.
-Against Orm's moderr, brot`err (gen) we can counterbalance moderes (Genesis and Exodus 1250) and faderes (Poema Morale 1175).
+For the reflexes of the second group, against Orm's moderr, brot`err gen we can counterbalance moderes Genesis and Exodus 1250, and faderes Poema Morale 1175.

-Ch has an occasional "zero" marker for the genitive in reflexes of a couple of OE weak declension nouns: hlae_fdig`e hlae_fdig`an, heorte heortan > lady lady, herte herte.
+Ch has an occasional "zero" marker for the genitive in reflexes of the third group - lady lady, herte herte.
 Orm on the other hand, consistently has he(o)rrtess as the genitive.
+For more, see unchanged possessives.

 -